 If you are still working and haven’t already maxed out all of your tax-advantaged retirement accounts, this should be your priority.
 These accounts allow you an easy way to reduce your tax burden, and you should jump on that every chance you get.

 If you’re already maxed out for the year on your 401(k) or IRA accounts, you could earn some interest by investing your money.
 You could choose to allocate some of the funds to peer-to-peer investing, for instance.
 These types of loans have a certain level of risk involved but the returns are excellent.
-You could also work with a robo-advisor(like Personal Capital) or financial advisor to choose funds and even individual stocks that interest you, and build up your investment portfolio.
+You could also work with a robo-advisor(like Empower) or financial advisor to choose funds and even individual stocks that interest you, and build up your investment portfolio.